 8. Take a Photo of the Jami-Ul-Alfar Mosque

-The Jami-Ul-Alfar Mosque is the most distinctive building in the whole of Colombo – not only that but it is wedged between a bunch of very average looking shops, making it stand out even more!
+The Jami-Ul-Alfar Mosque is one of the things to see in Colombo.
+It's a highly distinctive building that is wedged between a bunch of very average-looking shops, making it stand out even more.
 The mosque is white with reddy brown stripes (or reddy brown with white stripes, I suppose) and topped with onion-shaped domes.
 Once you’re done ogling its exterior, pop inside and have a wander through its interior.

 9. Learn about Buddhism at the Gangaramaya Temple